-The primary purpose of Gua Sha is to promote the flow of “qi” (pronounced “chee”), which is believed to be the life force or energy that circulates throughout the body in traditional Chinese medicine.
-When qi becomes blocked or stagnant, it is thought to result in various health issues and discomfort.
+The main purpose of Gua Sha is to facilitate the flow of “qi” (pronounced “chee”), considered in traditional Chinese medicine to be the life force or energy circulating in the body.
+When this qi becomes blocked or stagnant, it is held to cause a number of health problems and discomfort.

 Who need Gua Sha?